TeamCity Experimental UI

 All the classic UI tabs of Build Configuration Home are also available on the experimental page: click More and select the required tab in the list.

-Experimental Build Details page
+Experimental Build Results page

 With the Trends block, you can instantly preview all the previous builds and their details, without leaving the current build page: